• Nav Social Menu

 I did my first literature circle when we were finishing up our novel study on Tuck Everlasting.
 We divided into 3 groups of 6-7 each.
 The groups were randomly selected.
 I had started to let them group themselves, but I wanted to mix it up a little and have them work with people they aren’t best friends.
 After dividing up, I passed out these little buttons and assigned everyone a job.

-and then created each job circle, printed, cut, and popped them in.
+These little buttons were super easy to make!
+I found the clear buttons here and then created each job circle, printed, cut, and popped them in.
 The hardest part was sizing the circles to make them fit, but I’ve already done that for you!
 You can grab a free copy of the inserts in my TpT Shop here.

 I was worried that the kids wouldn’t want to wear them or they would think they were babyish, but they LOVED them!
 I was actually surprised at how big a hit they were.